raphsilva/corpus-4p/annotation/README.md

 Run the file `generate.py` with Python 3.6.
 It'll generate files in `preview` to help check the annotation.
 If anything is wrong, go back to the manual annotation process to fix it.
 If everything is right, get the output files in `/dataset/whole`.

+Run the file `get_stats.py` to get some quantitative information about the process.
+It saves confusion matrixes of aspects and polarities, which help understand the error of the automatic opinion identification.
+It also saves a table showing the frequency of each amount of opinions per sentence.
+All its output files are at `preview/statistics`.